RuoshuiM/cs50w-project1/README.md

     - use bootstrap cards for each result book
 - book detail page
     - reviews for books
+- use bootstrap for nicer form validation messages
 - use js to ensure more careful deletion (like typing in username to confirm)

 ### Done: